JordanAceto/josh_Ox_ribbon_synth/calibration/README.md

 ---

+## Accessing the electronics

+The easiest way to access the inside of the instrument for calibration, repairs, or mods is to remove the wooden **bottom** cover.
+Leave the front panel attached to the wooden frame.

+Once the bottom cover is off, I usually set the instrument on its side so that it sticks up in the air tall-ways.
+This makes it easier to access the front panel controls, jacks, and circuitboards all at the same time.
+It makes calibration easier if you can tweak the front panel controls as you adjust the internal trim potentiometers.

+---

 ## Power Supply Board

 The power supply board must be calibrated first thing, before any other circuit board calibration is attempted.